APSL/redux-i18n/README.md

 ![Poedit screenshot](imgs/poedit2.jpg?raw=true "Poedit screenshot")

-Also *translations's* object allows set a options node.
-There you can set a plurals form rule and plurals number.
+Also the *translations* object allows to set an options node.
+There you can set a plurals form rule and a plurals number.
 For example:

 ```javascript
 export const translations = {